bplenzen/morgan-bowl/docs/releases/NEXT_STEPS.md

 ## 1.4.0

 - ** dedicated team home page with players, imported projections (i dont want to make my own projections)
 - ** matchup page
+- ** data science work, especially for luck analysis - white paper on what we are doing, then ask experts then evaluate and change

 ## Future